gerardllorach/gerardllorach.github.io/Fortgeschritenne/docs/Chapter 4. Voice transformations.md

 ### Changing the vocal tract length
 The length of the vocal tract influences the sound of individual voices.
 In the Tube section model of the vocal tract, this parameter has an influence on the size of individual tubes.
+A good explanation can be found in [Lecture 14 from UCSB](https://www.ece.ucsb.edu/Faculty/Rabiner/ece259/digital%20speech%20processing%20course/lectures_new/Lecture%2014_winter_2012.pdf).
 The relation can be described as
 ```
 length = (sound_velocity * section_count) / (2 * sampling_rate).
 ```